GeosGeek/signalscout/README.md

 - Install mongodb
   - Followed directions for `brew` install here: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#std-label-install
   - Started service with `brew services start mongodb-community@8.0`
-  - Loaded JSON data to local mongodb instance using `mongoimport --db signalScout --collection gmrsRepeaters --file Documents/signalscout/data/repeaters_gmrs_bulk.json --jsonArray`
+  - Loaded JSON data to local mongodb instance using `mongoimport --db signalScout --collection gmrsrepeaters --file Documents/signalscout/data/repeaters_gmrs_bulk.json --jsonArray`
+    - Suggest using only lowercase letters for collection names
+      - For some reason, upon creation of the mongoose schemas and models, the express server would be executed and create new collections with all lowercase, despite camel casing being used when creating the collection.

 ## Troubleshooting
 - If browser doesn't seem to us latest code, try: